wp-plugins/jabber-feed/readme.txt

 one shown on the jid or a port different from the default one (5222).
 These are not mandatory fields.
 The default values will be used if empty.

-* the Jabber server (Often the same as 'myseveraddress' of the jid);
+* the Jabber server (often the same as 'myseveraddress' of the jid);
 * the Jabber port (usually 5222).

-= The node =
+= PubSub configuration =

 Where to publish the notifications.
 It can be on a separate server.

+* the pubsub server;
+* the root publication node.

+Note that this node does not have to exist.
+When you will press the "Update" button, the providden Jabber login and connection parameters will be tested and the node will be created with all its tree.
+If anything goes wrong, you will be informed about it.

 == Manage Posts ==

-This page with the list of published posts have been modified.
+The page with the list of published posts have been modified.
 A new column called "Jabber Feed" will display:
-* The publication date on the node and the name of the item.
+* The publication date on the node (and the last update will appear on a bubble when the mouse passes by);
-* 'X' when an error has occured during publication.
+* 'Error on publication' when an error has occured during publication (and the error text will be displayed when the mouse passes by);
-* '-' when no publication never occurred (which is simply when the post has been published on Wordpress before the plugin has been installed.
+* 'Not Published' when no publication never occurred (which is simply when the post has been published on Wordpress before the plugin has been installed.

 == Frequently Asked Questions ==